-The final version of IFRS 9, Financial Instruments, was issued by the IASB in July 2014 and will replace IAS 39 Financial Instruments - Recognition and Measurement.
-IFRS 9 introduces a model for classification and measurement, a single, forward-looking 'expected loss' impairment model and a substantially reformed approach to hedge accounting.
-The new single, principle based approach for determining the classification of financial assets is driven by cash flow characteristics and the business model in which an asset is held.
+The Funds have adopted IFRS 9, Financial Instruments in the current reporting period commencing January 1, 2018, replacing IAS 39 Financial Instruments - Recognition and Measurement.
+IFRS 9 introducing a model for classification and measurement, a single, forward-looking 'expected loss' impairment model and a substantially reformed approach to hedge accounting.
+The new single, principle-based approach for determining the classification of financial assets is driven by cash flow characteristics and the business model in which an asset is held.
 The new model also results in a single impairment model being applied to all financial instruments, which will require more timely recognition of expected credit losses.
 It also includes changes in respect of own credit risk in measuring liabilities elected to be measured at fair value, so that gains caused by the deterioration of an entity's own credit risk on such liabilities are no longer recognized in profit or loss.
-IFRS 9 is effective for annual periods beginning on or after January 1, 2018, however, is available for early adoption.
-In addition, the own credit changes can be early applied in isolation without otherwise changing the accounting for financial instruments.
-The Manager does not expect any change in the measurement of the financial assets and liabilities of the Fund.
+The business model determined by the Fund is the fair value business model.